miragejs/ember-cli-mirage/docs/latest/acceptance-testing.md

 });
 ```

 The problem with this approach is that the desired change is very specific to this test.
-Suppose another test wanted to verify photos with different titles were displayed?
+Suppose another test wanted to verify photos with different titles were displayed.
 Changing the factory to suit that case would break this test.

 For this reason, `create` and `createList` allow you to override specific attributes that your factory has defined.
 This allows us to adhere to the principle of keeping relevant code near our test.

-To override attributes, simply pass in an object as the last argument to `create` or `createList` with the attributes you want to overwrite.
+To override attributes, simply pass in an object as the last argument to `create` or `createList` with the attributes you want to override.
 Here's what this may look like for the photos example.

 First, the (more generic) factory: